Kim Kardashian Helps Her 85-Year-Old Grandma Walk While Christmas Shopping & It’s Actually Quite Touching

 Happy 85th Birthday to my hero, my grandma MJ!
 I am so grateful that you have been such a strong force in my life and always there to guide me and give me the best advice.
 Spending this last week with you has been a dream come true traveling and showing you a little bit of my work and just spending some quality time with you.
 I will cherish this forever!
 I love you so much!!!

-MJ’s age has proven a concern for her family.
-The star used to live in San Jose, California, although Kris Jenner recently moved her mom out to Calabasas to be nearer the clan.
-MJ seemed uneasy with the move, although she seems to have warmed to living in Calabasas.
-Kris did seem out to keep a watchful eye on her mother, though – as fans of the family’s E! show will know, Kris gifted MJ a pair of sneakers with a hidden tracking device in them, just so she could keep tabs on her mother.
-The “momager” told her mother that the shoes had been fitted with a fitness device.
+MJ’s age has proven to be a concern for her family.
+The star used to live in San Jose, California, although Kris Jenner recently moved her mom out to Calabasas to be nearer to the clan.
+MJ seemed uneasy with the move, although she seems to have warmed up to living in Calabasas.
+Kris did seem out to keep a watchful eye on her mother, though – as fans of the family’s E! show, Keeping Up with the Kardashians, will know, Kris gifted MJ a pair of sneakers with a hidden tracking device in them, just so she could keep tabs on her mother.
+The “momager,” however, told her mother that the shoes had been fitted with a fitness device.

 Kim seems to have a strong bond with MJ.
-The makeup mogul has also featured her grandma in promotions for her best-selling makeup brand, with this year seeing MJ be a model for KKW Beauty.
-A video showed MJ’s old and veined hands appear to be smoothed-over with the application of one of the brand’s products.
+The makeup mogul has also featured her grandma in promotions for her best-selling makeup brand, with MJ modeling for KKW Beauty earlier this year.
+A video showed MJ’s old and veined hands seemingly smoothed-over with the application of one of the brand’s products.

 MJ also seems to be close to her other grandchildren.
 Kendall and Kylie Jenner have been seen spending quality time with their grandmother and letting her know that they’ll always be there for her.